Nikhil-Manglore/valkey/PR2516_Analysis.md

 | Branch misses | 341.1M | 372.2M | +9.1% |
 | L1 dcache miss rate | 0.42% | 0.40% | ~0% |

 The same pattern as SET 96-byte: cycles and instructions grew proportionally (+7.3% and +7.5%), IPC stayed flat at ~4.0, and cache miss rates are unchanged.
-The regression is purely from executing more instructions per request — not from stalls, mispredictions, or cache pressure.
+The regression is purely from executing more instructions per request as opposed to CPU stalls, mispredictions, or cache pressure.

 Notably, the IPC for GET (4.01–4.02) is slightly higher than SET (3.95), and this is consistent with GET being a simpler read-only pipeline with better instruction-level parallelism.